openconfig/lemming/dataplane/README.md

 ### saiserver

 The saiserver is a gRPC API generated from the [SAI API](https://github.com/opencomputeproject/SAI).
-It provides a simpler API for programming the dataplane.
+It is the recommended API for programming the dataplane.
+It is simpler than the forwarding API, can be call from a variety of languages, and is compatible with software already using the SAI API (eg SONiC).
 The saiserver package implements the API by calling the corresponding forwarding API.
 This package also configures the forwarding pipeline, by setting up the required tables.